Spartans kick off regular season on Nov. 16; Open Big Ten play Dec. 28 vs. Northwestern

 In the summer of 2009, Merchant spent time with USA Basketball as an assistant coach for the Women's World University Games team in Belgrade, Serbia.
 Team USA went undefeated and took home the Gold medal, topping Russia, 83-64 in the championship game.

-In her first seven years in the Greater Lansing area, Suzy Merchant has gone to great lengths to become an integral part of the community.
+In her first six years in the Greater Lansing area, Merchant has gone to great lengths to become an integral part of the community.
 In her time off the court and out of the office, Merchant can be seen at many community service events in the Great Lansing area.
-She has been an Honorary Chair for numerous events, including the Ele's Place, Sparrow Foundation's Hike for Hospice, Women Working Wonders, MSU Children's Health Initiative, Women's Center of Lansing, Haven House, Ronald McDonald House, Advent House Ministries, Old Newsboys' Shoe and Coat Drive, and Muscular Dystrophy Association.
+She has been an Honorary Chair for numerous events, including Ele's Place, Sparrow Foundation's Hike for Hospice, Women Working Wonders, MSU Children's Health Initiative, Women's Center of Lansing, Haven House, Ronald McDonald House, Advent House Ministries, Old Newsboys' Shoe and Coat Drive, and Muscular Dystrophy Association.

 During her tenure with the Eagles, Merchant guided Eastern Michigan to a record of 147-91 (.618), including three 20-win seasons, three postseason appearances and two Mid-American Conference West Division titles.
 Before coaching at Eastern Michigan, Merchant spent three seasons at Saginaw Valley State, posting a 54-29 (.651) record.
 Prior to becoming a head coach, Merchant was the top assistant for three years at Oakland University (1992-95).